analogjs/analog/apps/docs-app/docs/integrations/ionic/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Ionic Integration with Analog
+# Ionic Framework Integration with Analog

 This tutorial guides you through the process of integrating Ionic Framework within your Analog application so you can leverage the power of Ionic's iOS and Android components in your applications.